Fiserv/universal-commerce/recipes/customerRegistration.md

 ### Description

-Delete a customer profile from uCom system by providing the fdCustomerId
+Delete a customer profile from uCom system by providing the fdCustomerId.

 ### Endpoint URL